Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Penalty parameter

+indicating that the vehicles are sufficiently separated and therefore do not contribute to congestion in the proposed interaction-based metric.

-\subsection{Penalty parameter}
+\section{Penalty parameter}

-The penalty parameter~$\lambda$ plays a central role in our formulation, since it directly influences both the quality of the solutions and how efficiently solvers perform~\cite{Huang2023,VillarRodriguez2022,Kochenberger2014}.
+The penalty parameter~$\lambda$ plays a central role in our formulation, since it directly influences both the quality of the solutions and how efficiently solvers perform~\cite{Huang2023, VillarRodriguez2022, Kochenberger2014}.
 If $\lambda$ is chosen too small, the solver may return infeasible assignments where vehicles are given multiple routes.
-On the other hand, if $\lambda$ is too large, the penalty term overwhelms the objective, masking the trade-offs between travel time and congestion.
+On the other hand, if $\lambda$ is too large, the penalty term overwhelms the proposed objective, suppressing the intended balance between travel time and congestion.

 Different strategies for choosing $\lambda$ have been proposed.
 In their Mini-scale traffic flow optimization study, Salloum et al.~\cite{Salloum2025} set $\lambda$ equal to the maximum iteration cost of a vehicle–route assignment.
 This is conceptually close to our approach, although their formulation was restricted to a single route per vehicle.

-García et al.~\cite{DiezGarcia2022} introduced three exact approaches to compute valid penalty weights in QUBO: (i) the \emph{sum of absolute coefficients} method, which derives an upper bound on the smallest valid penalty by summing positive and negative contributions in the QUBO polynomial; (ii) the \emph{posiform/negaform} transformation, which rewrites the QUBO into equivalent forms with only non-negative or non-positive coefficients, yielding tighter bounds; and (iii) the \emph{Verma--Lewis} method, which evaluates row-wise sums of coefficients to obtain the tightest valid weights.
-All three methods guarantee feasibility preservation but the Verma--Lewis\cite{Verma2022} method consistently provided penalty weights closest to the best known.
+García et al.~\cite{DiezGarcia2022} introduced three exact approaches to compute valid penalty weights in QUBO: (i) the \emph{sum of absolute coefficients} method, which derives an upper bound on the smallest valid penalty by summing positive and negative contributions in the QUBO polynomial; (ii) the \emph{posiform/negaform} transformation, which rewrites the QUBO into equivalent forms with only non-negative or non-positive coefficients; and (iii) the \emph{Verma--Lewis} method, which derives penalty weights from the largest potential gain obtainable by violating a constraint.
+All three methods guarantee feasibility preservation, but the Verma--Lewis\cite{Verma2022} method consistently provided penalty weights closest to the best known.

-In our formulation, we follow the Verma--Lewis principle.
-Since our QUBO matrix $\mathbf{Q}$ is stored in upper-triangular form, these row-wise sums are obtained (directly during QUBO construction) by aggregating coefficients across rows and columns, see Alg.~\ref{alg:qubo_matrix}.